alxcor/cam840/README.md

 SINUMERIK Create MyHMI /3GL allows high-level language applications to be developed in the C++ programming language in conjunction with Qt for SINUMERIK Operate on SINUMERIK PCU 50.5, SIMATIC IPC427E or IPC477E, and on SINUMERIK NCU 7x0.

-Here are some small code samples used to monitor variables (using a dinamic graph) or to log alarms... web page:  [Create MyHMI/3GL Manual...](https://support.industry.siemens.com/cs/document/109783268/sinumerik-840d-sl-sinumerik-integrate-create-myhmi-3gl-?dti=0&lc=en-US).
+Here are some small code samples used to monitor variables (using a dynamic graph) or to log alarms... web page:  [Create MyHMI/3GL Manual...](https://support.industry.siemens.com/cs/document/109783268/sinumerik-840d-sl-sinumerik-integrate-create-myhmi-3gl-?dti=0&lc=en-US).

 ## Identify target Sinumerik system